 Observations - Foundation Stage staff use observations as the basis for planning.
 Staff are skilled at observing children to identify their achievements, interests and next steps for learning.
 These observations then lead the direction of the planning.
-Relevant and significant observations are recorded on Tapestry.

-Assessment - During the first term in Reception, the teacher assesses the ability of each child using a Reception Baseline Assessment.
+Assessment - During the first term in Reception, all pupils are assessed using the Reception Baseline Assessment.
 These assessments allow us to identify patterns of attainment within the cohort, in order to adjust the teaching programme for individual children and groups of children.

-Progress data is collected at four points in the school year.
-Baseline, Autumn, Spring and Summer.
-Progress is recorded on Target Tracker.
+Progress data is collected at three points in the school year.
+Baseline, Spring and Summer.
+Progress is recorded on Bromcom